plone/documentation/docs/install/containers/examples/nginx-volto-plone.md

 ---
+myst:
   html_meta:
     "description": "Very simple Plone 6 setup with only one backend and data being persisted in a Docker volume."
     "property=og:description": "Very simple Plone 6 setup with only one backend and data being persisted in a Docker volume."
-  "property=og:title": "nginx, Frontend, Backend container example" "keywords": "Plone 6, Container, Docker, nginx, Frontend, Backend"
+    "property=og:title": "nginx, Frontend, Backend container example"
+    "keywords": "Plone 6, Container, Docker, nginx, Frontend, Backend"
 ---

 # nginx, Frontend, Backend container example